ashley-d-lu/Good-Samaritan-Hub/README.md

     - Admins can get any users messages
 - Expected Response:
-    - List with all messages involving the user [{"messageSender":String, "messageReceiver":String, "messageContent": String} ... ]
+    - List with all messages involving the user `[{"messageSender":String, "messageReceiver":String, "messageContent": String} ... ]`
-    - 401 Unauthorized if a user tries getting another user"s messages
+    - 401 Unauthorized if a user tries getting another user's messages

-Update a messages report status: `PATCH "/messages/:id"`
+Update a message's report status: `PATCH "/messages/:id"`
 - Additional notes on authorization:
     - Users can only update a message"s reported status if they are the ones who received it
     - Admin can update any message"s reported status
 - Expected Body:
-    - [{ "op": "replace", "path": "/isReported", "value": Boolean}]
+    - `[{ "op": "replace", "path": "/isReported", "value": Boolean}]`
 - Expected Response:
     - The updated Message document
-    - 401 Unauthorized if user is not allowed to report this message
+    - 401 Unauthorized if the user is not allowed to report this message

 #### Only authorized for admins:

 Get all messages: `GET "/messages"`
 - Expected Response:
     - List with all the messages
-[{"messageSender": String,"messageReceiver": String,"messageContent": String} ... ]
+`[{"messageSender": String,"messageReceiver": String,"messageContent": String} ... ]`

 ### Conversation Routes
 Stores a list of users a user has messaged along with the time of the last message, and the post related to that conversation